paulknewton/pi-tank-watcher/PUMP.md

 * thingspeak - the key you are using for Thingspeak to log the pump on/off events.
 Whenever there is a change of state, it logs the event to a ThingSpeak channel (I describe ThingSpeak in more detail in the other pi-tank-watcher pages, so I won’t repeat it here).
 * gpio - the GPIO library used to interface with the GPIO pins.
 Supported values are ``RPi.GPIO`` or ``wiringpi``.
 * 22 - the number of the pin that will be monitored.
 When the pump switches on, a high signal will be sent to this pin.
 If you are using another pin, then change this argument to suit (note how I am using the physical pin number here, not the BCM label or some other label.
-In this exampoe, I am using pin 22 which is the pin referred to as "GPIO.6".
+In this example, I am using pin 22 which is the pin referred to as "GPIO.6".

 This is the pump activity I have been seeing: